danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 ## Rule 5 - What is the earnings taper?

+Source: p36-37

+To limit the scope of the model, we'll assume that claimants / claimant couples are not eligible for a work allowance.
+With this in mind:

+`Earnings taper = net earnings x 0.63`

+where net earnings refers to monthly earned income after tax, national insurance, and pension contributions.
+If a couple are claiming, the sum of the net earnings of both claimants is used.

 ## Rule 6 - What is unearned income for UC?

+Source: p37

+This can include income from a large range of unearned sources, including certain other benefits, income from capital including rental income, and so on.
+No taper is applied to unearned income, so the full value is counted against the UC maximum amount.

 ## Rule 7 - The standard UC allowance